PORTSMOUTH CANDLE COMPANY: ECLECTIC MIX OF CANDLES & LIGHTING

 In today's world of Amazon and Barnes and Noble; it is nice to see that there is still an independent bookstore surviving.
 Sheafe Books to me is a treasure of new and used books.
 The owner Ken Kozick, is friendly, helpful and knows what his customers want in a book.

 I love the inviting feel of the shop.
 I could peruse books all day; they have some qaulity books.
 My wife loves the place since she refuses to read anything but "real" books and forgoes the popularity of devices such as Nooks and Kindles.
 The smell and feel of a book is heaven to her and I can appreciate that fully.

-Our last visitto Portsmouth during Memorial Day 2012; we stopped in to explore the book selection.
-I found an interesting book about the Panama Canal.
+Our last visitto Portsmouth in January 2015; we stopped in to explore the book selection.
+I found an interesting book about Polar Exploration.
 The book was old but in excellent condition with a detailed fold out map in the front cover.
-This was just what I wanted and it was a bargain at only $6.
+This was just what I wanted and it was a bargain at only $16.

 I can't wait to return again to see what book catches my eye.

 My wife loves coming to the shop to check out their toys.
 The shop has a nice selection of toys, games, books and stuffed animals for children of all ages.
 In particular I like their Leggos and Thomas the Tank Engine toys the best.
 My wife prefers their stuffed animals and books for her nephew.